GornHawken/GornHawken/README.md

 May be a bit clingy if we became friends (advance apology)

 DEEPLY AFFECTIONATE AND ALWAYS FREE TO VENT WITH!!!

+I LOVE DEMOMAN, HEAVY AND MERASMUS SM PLES FEED ME MORE CONTENTS ABT THESE THREE I BEG U ALL

 **I JUST NOTICED I MISSPELLED WANNA AS WANANA JUST NOW IM SO EMBARASSED WHY SOBS**

-Pluh is the sound my species make... heh
+Pluh is the sound my species make... heh (I AM A SPECIES KNOWN AS PLUH!!!! /JK)

-**SPECIAL THANKKS TO;**

-Levv, Santiogo, Fatimuh, Ploy, Birb and Cheesy!
-THANK YOU SO MUCH FOR PUTTING UP WITH ME AND FOR BEING MY FRIEND THAT STAYED I LOVE U ALL SM ><!!!!

-(DONT GET OFFENDED IF UR NOT HERE PLEASE!
-ITS NOT BECAUSE UR NOT MY FRIEND ITS JUST THAT I DONT REALLY TALK OR SIT WITH U THAT MUCH!)